mjl-/mox/README.md

 Congrats and welcome to the club!
 Running an email server on the internet comes with some responsibilities so you should understand how it works.
 See https://explained-from-first-principles.com/email/ for a thorough explanation.

+## What are the minimum requirements to run mox?

+Mox does not need much.
+Nowadays most machines are larger than mox needs.
+You can start with a machine with 512MB RAM, any CPU will do.
+For storage you should account for the size of the email messages (no compression currently), an additional 15% overhead for the meta data, and add some more headroom.
+Expand as necessary.